 To identify PLA fiber, microscopic observation is the first step.
 Under the microscope, the cross-section of PLA fiber exhibits a nearly circular outline, while the longitudinal section shows smooth surfaces with visible spots.
 This unique morphological structure provides intuitive evidence for professional inspectors.

-Burn testing is another important method for identifying PLA fiber.
+Burn testing is another important method for identifying PLA fiber including polylactic acid short fiber.
 When PLA fiber comes into contact with a flame, it quickly melts and burns, releasing a unique sweet odor that other fibers do not.
 During burning, the flame appears transparent blue, and the residue left behind is a light gray or pale yellow gel-like substance.
 These characteristic features make PLA fiber stand out among many fibers.

 To further explore the physical and chemical properties of PLA fiber, melting point tests and infrared spectroscopy analyses are indispensable tools.
 PLA fiber begins to melt around 150℃, with a melting point range between 165℃~170℃.
 This characteristic distinguishes it from common fibers like polyester and nylon.
 Meanwhile, infrared spectroscopy can reveal the presence of ester characteristic absorption peaks within PLA fiber, further confirming its identity as a member of the polyester family.
 By analyzing the differences in vibration intensity at specific frequencies, it can effectively differentiate PLA fiber from other fibers such as polyester.